AntonioNoack/RemsEngine/README.md

 ## Ports
 - Linux, Windows by default
-- MacOS should be simple as long as Java is running
+- MacOS should be simple as long as Java is working there
 - [Android](https://github.com/AntonioNoack/RemsEngine-Android)
 - Web (WASM) WIP, not published yet;

 ## Build It